So... What's a Thrip?

 Pruning the affected vegetation may be helpful in reducing thrips.
 Cut off the leaves or parts of plantings that have thrips on them.

 Check the soil content of your garden or around trees and plantings to make sure you do not have too much nitrogen in the soil.
 With good intentions, people may use fertilizer that has been highly enriched with nitrogen, only to be inadvertently creating an environment highly conducive to thrips and their offspring.

-Grow young plantings inside until they are strong enough to withstand a thrip attack.
+Finally, grow young plantings inside until they are strong enough to withstand a thrip attack.
 If this cannot be done, use a covering for the planting or seedling outside in the garden while it is still young and vulnerable.

+Pruning of affected yellowing leaves should be done as soon as they are found.
+Row covers and reflective mulch should be applied during initial planting or transplanting.
 Plantings should be started indoors according to the instructions for the plants.
 This is usually in late winter to early spring, depending on your location.